-Portfolios, as a term, often refer to a collection of works - usually in the fields of art, photography and writing.
-Marketing portfolios are the same in the sense that your assets as a business - prints, art, and products in this case, are collected and curated into one space for your potential clients and customers to find you.
+Portfolios, as a term, often refer to a collection of works - usually in the fields of art, photography, and writing.
+Marketing portfolios are the same in the sense that your assets as a business - prints, art, and products, in this case, are collected and curated into one space for your potential clients and customers to find you.

-For individuals on the hunt for that perfect job, they would need a good digital marketing portfolio that highlights their specific skills and assets, all the while creating a channel for them to be contacted by their prospective clients.
-For businesses, this usually means creating an online presence that houses carefully crafted collections of products that are easily found while also a way to establish authority in your specific niche.
+For individuals on the hunt for that perfect job, they would need a good marketing portfolio that highlights their specific skills and assets, all the while creating a channel for them to be contacted by their prospective clients.
+For businesses, this usually means creating an online presence that houses carefully crafted collections of easily found products while also a way to establish authority in your specific niche.
 Whichever the case, there’s a lot of marketing portfolio examples that you can turn to for inspiration.

 Who needs a marketing portfolio?